A widget renders whatever JSON is currently set as its feed. Update the feed

 -d '{"tempC": 22.0, "available": true}'

-Treat the token like a secret — it grants write access to that one widget’s feed (and only that widget).
+Treat the token like a secret.
+It’s your hub’s write token, and it can push data to any widget’s feed — not just this one — so don’t hand it out per widget.
 Keep it in an env var or your secrets store, never in the widget HTML.

 Keep it fed (cron / launchd)